 Visiting students, not matriculated at the University, are ineligible for financial aid through UAlbany.
 The student must go through their home school to request funding.

 Financial Aid Awards

-6. Students must inform the Financial Aid Office of aid and/or scholarships from any source outside the University.
+5. Students should inform the Financial Aid Office of aid and/or scholarships from any source outside the University.
 Amounts of aid from sources outside the University are estimates.
 They do not guarantee funds to the University.
-Please send a copy of the official notification letter to our office.
-Please be sure to provide a name and Albany ID on the notification.
+Please send a copy of the official notification letter of intent to the office.
+Be sure to provide a name and Albany ID on the notification.
 In some cases when outside sources of aid are received, Federal and/or State regulations require Financial Aid to make an adjustment to the financial aid award.
-If an adjustment is required, it is the Financial Aid Office's policy whenever possible to reduce self-help aid, e.g., loan and/or workstudy, whenever we are notified of outside assistance.
+If an adjustment is required, it is the Financial Aid Office's policy whenever possible to first reduce self-help aid, e.g., loan and/or work study.

 The University offers a number of merit scholarships to undergraduate students.
-The Presidential, Frederick Douglass, and Achievement scholarships are awarded to new students by the Undergraduate Admissions Office and renewed by the Office of the Vice Provost for Undergraduate Education.
+All merit scholarships are awarded to new students by the Undergraduate Admissions Office and renewed by Financial Aid.
 Eligibility requirements and award amounts vary.
-Undergraduate students who have been awarded merit scholarships will receive information about the awards from the Office of Admissions.
+Undergraduate students who have been awarded merit scholarships receive information about the awards from the Office of Admissions.
 Visit our scholarships page for information on merit scholarships.
 The University also offers foundation scholarships made possible by the generosity of Alumni and donors.
 Click for more information on foundation scholarships.

 SUNY Tuition Credit